Super Meat Boy Xbox 360, PC, Playstation 4, Vita, Switch, and Wii U Developed by Team Meat Released in 2010

 This is a tale all about love, a love between Meat Boy and Bandage Girl.
 However, as video game plots demand, a villain (Dr. Fetus) soon appears and kidnaps Bandage Girl, forcing Meat Boy to give chase in order to free her.

 The game plays out like a 2D platformer where each zone is a series of numbered levels with a boss-fight at the end, which remains locked until you have beaten all the stages before it.
 These stages are brief platforming challenges you are asked to complete with the end-goal being reaching Bandage Girl who is standing somewhere in the stage.
-Between Meat Boy and her is whatever crazy death traps the stage may provide; buzzsaws, lava, deathly creatures, lasers, the game has a large supply of stuff to kill you with and Meat Boy will die from one hit, regardless of whether that is a saw straight through his face or gently touching a spike with his toe.
+Between Meat Boy and her is whatever crazy death traps the stage may provide; buzzsaws, lava, deathly creatures, lasers, the game has a large supply of stuff to kill you with and Meat Boy will die in one hit, regardless of whether that is a saw straight through his face or gently touching a spike with his toe.

 The controls are… interesting.
 Meat Boy doesn’t so much run as he slides along and compared to the size of the levels he can actually move at a really quick pace.
 You can either move normally or have him sprint by holding down a button, though to be fair you’ll be running so much it wouldn’t have been weird to reverse this setup.
 The better stages in this game are the ones where you get to dash along, avoid obstacles, and maintain a nice sense of speed.
 The first boss-fight is a great example of this, as you are tasked with dashing through a gauntlet of spinning blades while the boss gives chase.